-To put the computer into hibernation mode, define what the power button does first, and then press the power button to put the computer into hibernation mode.
+To put the computer to hibernation mode, define what the power button does first, and then press the power button to put the computer to hibernation mode.

-If you put your computer into hibernation mode with the wake-up function disabled, the computer does not consume any power.
+If you put your computer to hibernation mode with the wake-up function disabled, the computer does not consume any power.
 The wake-up function is disabled by default.
-If you put your computer into hibernation mode with the wake-up function enabled, the computer consumes a small amount of power.
+If you put your computer to hibernation mode with the wake-up function enabled, the computer consumes a small amount of power.